dasu/syrup-sopel-modules/README.md

 ##### steam.py
 Outputs ratings/peak players 24h, price (+sales) and release date (if coming soon), also works off posted links.
 ##### stocks.py
 Outputs the dow jones index average, or search your own favourite stocks!
-Requires an alphavantage api key
 ##### sync.py
 Sync module to start a countdown to sync chinese cartoons with your irc friends.
 Written by https://github.com/agricola
 ##### traffic.py